University of Auvergne

-The University of Auvergne (Université d'Auvergne), also known as “Universite d'Auvergne Clermont-Ferrand I” or Clermont-Ferrand I, was a French public university, based in Clermont-Ferrand, in the region of Auvergne.
+The University of Auvergne (Université d'Auvergne), also known as Université Clermont-Ferrand I, was a French public university, based in Clermont-Ferrand, in the region of Auvergne.
 It was under the Academy of Clermont-Ferrand.
 It was the head of PRES Clermont Université consortium; PRES being the league of elite universities of France.
 On 1 January 2017, the university merged with Blaise Pascal University to form the University Clermont Auvergne.

 The Université d’Auvergne was founded in 1519 and as such in 1806 as a medical school.
 It became the Université d’Auvergne Clermont-Ferrand 1 on March 16, 1976.

 The university has a status of EPSCSP, which is the highest French accreditation.
 This leads to high emphasis over the professional and research areas of the university.
 A comprehensive institution, it offers more than 60 national degrees in Medicine, Pharmacy, Dentistry, Law and Forensics, Economics and Politics, Management and Administration, and Technology.

 The university was constantly ranked as a leading academic institution by various French academicians and newspapers, most notably Le Figaro.